zk90/jekyll-1/lessons/downloading-multiple-records-using-query-strings.md

 In this view, we see more clearly our 12 important pieces of information that we need to perform our search (one per line).
-On the first is the Old Bailey’s base website URL, followed by a query: “?” (don’t worry about the foo=bar bit; the developers of the Old Bailey Online say that it does not do anything.) and a series of 10 name/value pairs put together with & characters.
-Together these 10 name/value pairs comprise the query string, which tells the search engine what variables to use in specific stages of the search.
-Notice that each name/value pair contains both a variable name: toYear, and then assigns that variable a value:
+On the first is the Old Bailey’s base website URL, followed by a `query: `“?” (don’t worry about the foo=bar bit; the developers of the Old Bailey Online say that it does not do anything.) and a series of 10 *name/value pairs* put together with & characters.
+Together these 10 *name/value pairs* comprise the *query string*, which tells the search engine what variables to use in specific stages of the search.
+Notice that each *name/value pair* contains both a variable name: toYear, and then assigns that variable a value: 1750.
+This works in exactly the same way as *Function Arguments* by passing certain information to specific variables.
+In this case, the most important variable is
-1750.
-This works in exactly the same way as Function Arguments by passing certain information to specific variables.
-In this case, the most important variable is \_divs\_fulltext= which has been given the
+\_divs\_fulltext= which has been given the value:
-value:

 ```
 mulatto*+negro*